There may be affiliate links in this post. Read my disclosure policy to learn more.

 If you visit in the fall like we did, there is also a hay maze and apple picking.

 If you are driving, I recommend taking the Ticonderoga ferry even if you are just taking it across Lake Champlain and back again.
 My kids still talk about that ferry ride and how much fun it was.
+It is a great way to plan a road trip to Fort Ticonderoga and then you can visit Burlington Vermont or Brattleboro Vermont from there.

 Pin this for later!